SaerTrial/Ext-fuzzware-experiment/README.md

 These experiments are designed to evaluate the capability of extended Fuzzware against PIC32MZ/X firmware samples.

+The extended system could be found in [Ext-fuzzware repository](https://github.com/SaerTrial/Ext-fuzzware).

 # Directory Layout
 The layout of this directory maps subdirectories to the respective experiments within the publication.